-In 1560, Robert Dudley, a then favourite of Elizabeth’s (who too had been imprisoned at the Tower by Mary), threw a large banquet in her honour.
+In 1560, Robert Dudley a favourite of Elizabeth I’s (she called him ‘Sweet Robin’), threw a large banquet in her honour.
 His household accounts record that turkeys and a pineapple were served, both relatively new ingredients to England, alongside a plethora of meat, poultry, and of course, sugar.
 Records may exaggerate but it is recorded that there were cakes and other sweets that comprised almost 86 lbs of sugar.

-Much of the food being eaten by the Elizabethan nobility was the same as seen under her father, Henry, but what stands out is that it was an even more excessive, decadent display of wealth than before.
-Elizabeth had a point to prove, and the hospitality of her court reflected her power as Queen.
+Much of the food being eaten by the Elizabethan nobility was similar to that eaten by Henry VIII’s court, but now it was an even more excessive, decadent display of wealth.
+Elizabeth had a point to prove, and the hospitality of her court reflected her power as queen.

-To put this into context, while Ralegh had £208 a year to spend on his food allowance, the cost for food and drink in the palace cost upwards of £80,000 of the then currency, which today would amount to over £8 million.
+To put this into context, while Ralegh had £208 a year to spend on his food allowance, the cost for food and drink in Elizabeth’s palaces cost over £80,000 of the then currency, which today would amount to over £8 million.
 Even more staggering is that £3000 (£300,000 today) of this was for Elizabeth’s privy table alone.
 However, this cost does not even include special occasions and feasts, for example Elizabeth hosted Christmas at Hampton Court in 1576, at an additional cost.

-Each day waggons loaded with provisions would arrive at the palace, and records show huge mountains of butter, eggs, milk, cheese were brought in, along with almost twenty different types of fish, the finest beers and wine, and of course ‘every sort’ of poultry and game including venison, hares, rabbits and partridges.
+Each day wagons loaded with provisions would arrive at the palace, and records show huge mountains of butter, eggs, milk, cheese were brought in, along with almost 20 different types of fish, the finest beers and wines, and ‘every sort’ of poultry and game including venison, hares, rabbits and partridges.

 Of course, it wouldn’t be an Elizabethan court without mention of sugar.
 In prison Thomas Overbury had access to jellies and tarts, but this was nothing in contrast to the quantity and workmanship of the sugar being served at court:

-So the foods being eaten by high-status prisoners in the Tower were actually the same as they could have experienced at court, but on a much, much smaller scale.
+So the foods being eaten by high-status prisoners in the Tower were similar to those eaten at court but on a much, much smaller scale.
 Meat, sugar, beer and wine were all on the menu, if you could afford it.
 However, these prisoners had suddenly gone from having access to every food they could wish for, to having enough to sustain themselves.
 Although the conditions seem comfortable to us, their change in circumstance from court must have been extreme.